tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-01 Wed 02:30p CDT**

+**Q:** Have anything to say about the "smoking gun" evidence just revealed?

+**A:** How could I not? :wink: "God of the gaps" spin never worked, and won't.
+Surprisingly few of my posts remaineed hidden permanently, and I have nothing to hide in any of those either.
+[See here](gunsmoke) for the text of the hidden post, and for why it doesn't support the claimed charge at all.

 **2024-12-29 Sun 03:30p CST**

 **Q:** Is Jake Edge a friend of yours?